JuanOlaya/OOP/README.md

 #### Coding Challenge 1:
-Multiple instances of the Class Car showing a X
+Multiple instances of the Class Car shaping a X

 <p align="center">
   <a>